rain-check-collective/will-it-rain/README.md

 Built in Python with HTML/CSS UI layer.

 ### Tools Used:
+- FastAPI (routing to connect front end to backend)
 - pandas (CSV parsing and missing-value handling)
+- pydantic (works with FastAPI for data validation on routes)
 - Requests (API calls)
 - StringIO (allows pandas to parse streamed CSV returned via API as if it were a file)